bonitasoft/bonita-doc/md/bpm-api.md

   * o: name, priority, dueDate, state, processDefinitionId, processInstanceId, parentActivityInstanceId, assigneeId, parentContainerId, displayName, reachedStateDate
   * s: search on any field that can be used to order results
-  * f: assigned_id, state, name, displayName, processDefinitionId, parentContainerId, userId, groupId, roleId
+  * f: assigned_id, state, name, displayName, processDefinitionId, caseId, parentCaseId, rootCaseId

   For instance, you can filter on:
   * `assigned_id={user_id}`: retrieve only the human tasks assigned to the specified ID.
 For example, retrieve the human tasks assigned to user with id 2: `/API/bpm/humanTask?p=0&c=10&f=assigned_id%3d2`